-The Director of Dual Credit and College Connections will be responsible for verifying the calculation of program availability at dual credit instructional sites annually to ensure they are within the SACSCOC approved percentages.
-The Director, Dean of Academic and Workforce Instruction and the VPI must approve any changes in course offerings at these locations prior to implementation.
+The Directors of Academic and CTE Dual Credit will be responsible for verifying the calculation of program availability at dual credit instructional sites annually to ensure they are within the SACSCOC approved percentages.
+The directors, Dean of Academic and Workforce Instruction, and the VPI must approve any changes in course offerings at these locations prior to implementation.